esradev/wpstorm-clean-admin/readme.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A modern WordPress plugin for managing inactive users, monitoring site activity, and keeping your WordPress site optimized and secure.
+A modern WordPress plugin to manage inactive users, monitor site activity, and keep your site optimized and secure.

 == Description ==

-**WpstormCleanAdmin** is a modern, performance-focused WordPress plugin that helps you manage inactive users, monitor activity, and keep your WordPress dashboard clean and optimized.
+**Storm Clean Admin** is a lightweight and performance-focused WordPress plugin that helps site administrators manage inactive users, track activity, and maintain a clean, secure dashboard.

-Built with a React-powered interface and following WordPress coding standards, it delivers a seamless and efficient experience for both administrators and site managers.
+Built with a modern React-powered interface and adhering to WordPress coding standards, it provides a seamless experience for both administrators and site managers.

-### 🧠 Key Highlights
+### Key Features

-- 🚀 **Lightweight & Fast:** Designed with performance in mind, using native WordPress APIs.
+- 🚀 **Fast & Lightweight** – Uses native WordPress APIs for optimal performance.
-- 🧍‍♂️ **Smart User Management:** Automatically detect, deactivate, or delete inactive users.
+- 🧍‍♂️ **Smart User Management** – Detect, deactivate, or delete inactive users automatically.
-- 📊 **Advanced Analytics:** Visualize user login activity, registrations, and engagement patterns.
+- 📊 **Analytics Dashboard** – Monitor user login activity, registrations, and engagement.
-- ⚙️ **Customizable Automation:** Schedule cleanups and inactivity checks that fit your workflow.
+- ⚙️ **Custom Automation** – Schedule cleanups and inactivity checks.
-- 🔒 **Security First:** Protects admin and critical roles from accidental removal.
+- 🔒 **Security Focused** – Protects admin and critical roles from accidental removal.
-- 🎨 **Modern React UI:** Sleek, responsive dashboard that feels native to WordPress.
+- 🎨 **Modern UI** – Clean, responsive React interface integrated with WordPress.

-### 💡 Why Use WpstormCleanAdmin?
+### Why Use Storm Clean Admin?

-Over time, inactive users can clutter your database, pose security risks, and affect performance.
-**WpstormCleanAdmin** helps you:
-- Keep your user list clean and efficient
+- Keep your user database clean and efficient
 - Identify dormant or risky accounts
-- Automate repetitive maintenance tasks
+- Automate routine maintenance tasks
-- Improve login and engagement visibility
+- Improve visibility on user activity
-- Stay compliant with GDPR by removing unused accounts
+- Maintain GDPR compliance by removing unused accounts

-### 🧰 Built For Developers and Admins
+### Built For Admins and Developers

-- 100% compatible with WordPress coding and security standards
+- Fully compatible with WordPress coding and security standards
-- Fully translatable and ready for localization
+- Translation-ready and fully localizable
 - Uses WordPress REST API for scalability and speed

-### 🌍 Compatibility
+### Compatibility

 - Works with WordPress 5.0+
 - Tested up to 6.8.3
-- Compatible with classic and block themes
+- Supports classic and block themes
-- Translation-ready (`.pot` file included)
+- Translation-ready with included `.pot` file

-= Features =
+== Features ==

-* **Inactive Users Management** – Automatically detect and manage inactive user accounts
+* **Inactive Users Management** – Automatically detect and manage inactive accounts
-* **User Activity Tracking** – Track user login activities and last login times
+* **User Activity Tracking** – Track login times and last activity
-* **Automated Cleanup** – Schedule automatic cleanup of inactive users with customizable criteria
+* **Automated Cleanup** – Schedule automatic cleanup of inactive users
-* **Analytics Dashboard** – View comprehensive site activity, user engagement, and statistics
+* **Analytics Dashboard** – View site and user activity trends
 * **Role-Based Exclusions** – Exclude specific user roles from inactivity checks
-* **Flexible Actions** – Choose to deactivate or delete inactive users
+* **Flexible Actions** – Deactivate or delete inactive users
-* **Activity Charts** – Visualize user registration and login patterns over time
+* **Activity Charts** – Visualize login and registration patterns
-* **Bulk Actions** – Perform actions on multiple users at once
+* **Bulk Actions** – Apply actions to multiple users simultaneously
-* **Security-Focused** – Built with WordPress security best practices
+* **Security-Focused** – Built with WordPress best practices
-* **Modern UI** – Clean, responsive interface built with React
+* **Modern UI** – Responsive React dashboard

-= Use Cases =

-* Keep your user database clean and optimized
-* Identify and manage dormant accounts for security
-* Monitor user activity and engagement patterns
-* Automate routine user management tasks
-* Maintain GDPR compliance by removing inactive accounts

-= Getting Started =
+== Getting Started ==

-1. Install and activate the plugin
+1. Install and activate the plugin.
-2. Navigate to **Clean Admin** in your WordPress admin menu
+2. Navigate to **Storm Clean Admin** in the WordPress admin menu.
-3. Configure your inactivity threshold and exclusion rules
+3. Configure inactivity thresholds and exclusion rules.
-4. Choose automatic cleanup schedule or manage users manually
+4. Enable automatic cleanup or manage users manually.
-5. Monitor your users through the analytics dashboard
+5. Monitor user activity and manage accounts from the dashboard.

 == Installation ==

 = Automatic Installation =

-1. Log in to your WordPress admin panel
+1. Log in to WordPress admin.
-2. Navigate to Plugins → Add New
+2. Go to Plugins → Add New.
-3. Search for "WpstormCleanAdmin"
+3. Search for "Storm Clean Admin".
-4. Click "Install Now" and then "Activate"
+4. Click "Install Now" and then "Activate".

 = Manual Installation =

-1. Download the plugin ZIP file
+1. Download the plugin ZIP file.
-2. Log in to your WordPress admin panel
+2. Log in to WordPress admin.
-3. Navigate to Plugins → Add New → Upload Plugin
+3. Go to Plugins → Add New → Upload Plugin.
-4. Choose the ZIP file and click "Install Now"
+4. Select the ZIP file and click "Install Now".
-5. Activate the plugin through the Plugins menu
+5. Activate the plugin.

-= After Activation =

-1. Go to **Clean Admin** in the dashboard sidebar
-2. Configure your settings under the Settings tab
-3. Set up your inactivity criteria and excluded roles
-4. Optionally, enable automatic cleanup scheduling

 == Frequently Asked Questions ==

 = What happens to inactive users? =

-You can choose to either deactivate users (assign them an "inactive" role) or permanently delete them.
-This is configurable in the plugin settings.
+You can deactivate them (assign "inactive" role) or permanently delete them.

-= Can I exclude certain user roles? =
+= Can I exclude certain roles? =

-Yes, you can exclude specific user roles from inactivity checks.
-Administrator role is always excluded by default for safety.
+Yes, specific roles can be excluded.
+Administrators are always excluded for safety.

 = How is inactivity determined? =

-Inactivity is based on the last login time.
-If a user hasn't logged in within your specified number of days, they're considered inactive.

-= Does this work with multisite? =

-The current version is designed for single-site installations.
-Multisite compatibility is planned for future releases.
+Based on last login time.
+Users inactive past your defined threshold are flagged.

-= Is it safe to automatically delete users? =
+= Is it safe to delete users automatically? =

-The plugin includes safeguards like role exclusions and administrator protection.
-However, we recommend reviewing inactive users before enabling automatic deletion.
+Yes, but backup your database.
+Role exclusions and admin protections are included.

-= Can I restore deleted users? =
+= Can deleted users be restored? =

-Once users are deleted, they cannot be restored through the plugin.
-Always backup your database before performing bulk deletions.
+No. Always backup before performing bulk deletions.

 == Screenshots ==

-1. Main dashboard showing user statistics and activity
+1. Dashboard showing user statistics and activity
 2. Inactive users management interface
-3. Settings panel for configuring inactivity criteria
+3. Settings panel
-4. Activity chart showing login and registration patterns
+4. Activity charts
-5. User action logs and history
+5. User action logs

 == Changelog ==